The relative class number one problem for function fields, II: Degree 6

 \end{itemize}

-In the remaining cases with constant quadratic resolvent, the splitting sequence begins $\{6 (\times 5)\}$ and the splitting type $3+2+1$ is forced to occur in degree 5 for parity reasons, yielding $G = S_6$.
-We now argue in terms of the sextic twin (Remark~\ref{rmk:degree 6}). \begin{itemize} \item In one case,
+For the remaining rows (still assuming constant quadratic resolvent), the splitting sequence begins $\{6 (\times 5)\}$ and the splitting type $3+2+1$ is forced to occur in degree 5 for parity reasons, yielding $G = S_6$.
+We now argue in terms of the sextic twin (Remark~\ref{rmk:degree 6}), keeping in mind that $\dim(B_1) = 5$. \begin{itemize} \item From Table~\ref{table:weil polynomials}(33), we have

-The splitting type $4+1^2$ cannot occur in degree 3: otherwise Remark~\ref{R:castelnuovo-severi} would imply that $C'$ is trigonal with two degree-3 places lying over degree-1 places of $\PP^1$, leaving not enough places of $C'$ to cover the third degree-1 place of $\PP^1$.
-The splitting sequence thus continues